The 1985 miniseries/movie was well known for being incredibly Pollyanna and rather odd. Everything bad happens to Anne.

-This new series was described as grittier and more Gothic, but having gone back to skim the book plots (and asking my wife who loved the books as a child), I think it’s not darker than the books.
+This new series was described as grittier and more Gothic, but looking at the original book plots, it’s not darker than the books.
 It’s darker than the other miniseries.

 In all retellings, Anne’s relationship with her bosom friend, Diana, has always spoken of queerness.
-The love of two girls for each other was between the lines lesbianism.
-Subtext.
-In this version, it’s Diana’s aunt who lives with her lifelong female companion.
-Mmmm hmmmmm!
-In season two we learn they really were lesbianing together, exactly like we always though.
+The love of two girls for each other was between-the-lines lesbian subtext.
+In this version, Diana’s aunt lives with her lifelong female companion.
+In season two we learn they really were together, exactly like we always thought.

 Notable Queer-Centric Episodes